PTFE Backup Rings & Anti-Extrusion Rings

 Do I need one or two backup rings?

-For pressures up to approximately 150 bar (2,175 psi), a single backup ring on the low-pressure side is usually sufficient.
-For pressures above 150 bar or with large clearances, two backup rings (one on each side of the O-ring) are recommended to prevent extrusion in both directions.
+For static seals at pressures up to 150 bar (2,175 psi), a single backup ring on the low-pressure side is usually sufficient.
+For dynamic (reciprocating) seals above 100 bar, or static seals above 150 bar, use one backup ring on the low-pressure side.
+For dynamic seals above 150 bar, or applications where pressure alternates direction, use two backup rings—one on each side of the O-ring—to prevent extrusion in both pressure directions.

 Can backup rings be used with dynamic seals?

 Yes.
-Backup rings are commonly used in reciprocating hydraulic cylinders and some rotary applications.
-For dynamic service, spiral-cut or contoured PTFE backup rings are preferred over solid rings to accommodate installation and slight misalignment.
+Backup rings are commonly used in reciprocating hydraulic cylinders, particularly for rod seals and piston seals above 100 bar.
+For dynamic service, spiral-cut or scarf-cut PTFE backup rings are preferred over solid rings to accommodate installation.
+PTFE's low friction coefficient (0.05–0.10) means backup rings add minimal friction to the dynamic seal assembly.

 What is the difference between a backup ring and a wear ring?

-A backup ring prevents O-ring extrusion under pressure and sits in the same groove as the O-ring.
-A wear ring (or guide ring) is a separate component that prevents metal-to-metal contact and absorbs side loads, but does not prevent O-ring extrusion.
+A backup ring (anti-extrusion ring) prevents O-ring extrusion through the diametral clearance gap under pressure.
+It sits in the same groove as the O-ring and directly contacts it.
+A wear ring (or guide ring) is a separate, wider component installed in its own groove that prevents metal-to-metal contact and absorbs radial side loads from piston weight or eccentric forces.
+Wear rings do not prevent O-ring extrusion.
+Both are often used together in high-performance hydraulic cylinders.

 Do you supply backup rings for specific O-ring sizes?

 Yes.
-We can match any O-ring size.
-Provide the O-ring cross-section and the gland bore or rod diameter, and we will confirm the correct backup ring dimensions.
-Custom sizes are manufactured without mold fees for standard PTFE profiles.
+We match any O-ring size across AS568 and ISO 3601 standards.
+Provide the O-ring cross-section (CS) and gland bore or rod diameter (ID), and we confirm the correct backup ring dimensions.
+Custom sizes with non-standard CS or ID are manufactured without additional tooling fees for standard PTFE profiles.
+Specify virgin, glass-filled, or bronze-filled PTFE when ordering.